Google Translate Disclaimer

 Caffeine is a stimulant which can increase alertness and give you a boost of energy.
 It can be found in tea, coffee, chocolate and soft drinks.
 It can also be added to some foods.
 Some side effects include insomnia, irritability, headaches, nervousness.
 Check Health Canada’s website for more information about recommended maximum caffeine daily intake.

-Energy drinks are NOT recommended for children and teens because of their high caffeine content.
+Energy drinks are NOT recommended for children and young teens because of their high caffeine content.
 One energy drink could have much more caffeine than 4 cups of coffee and more than what is recommended in a day!
-Caffeinated energy drinks are now required to have a supplemented food facts table, caution identifier and cautionary statements.
-Check the label.
-These products may not be suitable for those under 14 years old, pregnant or breastfeeding or individuals sensitive to caffeine.
+Caffeinated energy drinks are now required to have include health and nutrition information on their food labels to help children under 14 years old, pregnant or breastfeeding or individuals sensitive to caffeine about health risks.
+Learn more at Health Canada.

 Feeding Hungry Teenagers